-Unlike factor and sampling approaches to intelligence, cognitive neuroscience theories of intelligence have yet to devote empirical effort to directly testing formal network models of the positive manifold.
+Unlike factor and sampling approaches to intelligence, cognitive neuroscience theories of intelligence have yet to devote empirical effort to directly testing formal network models of the "positive manifold".
 However, neuroscience research has indirectly argued in favor of the extended developmental (Byrge et al., 2014) and neurobiological (Barbey, 2018) network interactions that are entailed by formal network models, suggesting that future neuroscience work in this space may be warranted.
-Critically, both mutualism and wiring theory allow for individuals to be formally modeled by individualized network models, suggesting future interdisciplinary research into formal network models of intelligence that could make contact with current cognitive neuroscience trends towards methods for prediction (e.g., Finn and Rosenberg, 2021; Gabrieli et al., 2015) and individual differences modeling (e.g., Daugherty et al., 2020; Kievit et al., 2016; McFarland, 2017; Soreq et al., 2021).
+Critically, both mutualism and wiring theory allow for individuals to be formally modeled by individualized network models, suggesting future interdisciplinary research where formal network models of intelligence may make contact with current cognitive neuroscience trends towards individualized methods for prediction (Finn and Rosenberg, 2021; Gabrieli et al., 2015) and individual differences modeling (Daugherty et al., 2020; Kievit et al., 2016; McFarland, 2017; Soreq et al., 2021).